-- Contact the Student Support team for help.
+- Contact the Student Computing team for help.

 Sometimes the printer will jam.
-If your document doesn't print out correctly, you can try sending it to print again, and choose another printer.
-If there is still a problem with the printout, contact the Student Support team for help and to request a refund.
+If your document doesn't print out correctly, you can try sending it to print again and choose another printer.
+If there is still a problem with the printout, contact the Student Computing Team for help and request a refund.

 Toner Low or Out

 If there is low toner or you see a toner error message on the printer, you will have to choose another printer.
-Contact the Student Support team for help or to report toner issues.
+Contact the Student Computing Team for help or to report toner issues.
 For Lippincott Library printers, contact the Lippincott Information Desk to have the toner replaced.

 Laptop Printing Errors